ronf/asyncssh/docs/api.rst

 calling :func:`read_known_hosts`.
-In all of these cases, the host patterns in the list will be compared against the target host, address, and port being connected to and the matching trusted host keys, trusted CA keys, and revoked keys will be returned.
+In all of these cases, the host patterns in the list will be compared against the target host, address, and port being connected to and the matching trusted host keys, trusted CA keys, revoked keys, trusted X.509 certificates, revoked X.509 certificates, trusted X.509 subject names, and revoked X.509 subject names will be returned.

-Alternately, a function can be passed in as the ``known_hosts`` argument that accepts a target host, address, and port and returns three public key lists containing trusted host keys, trusted CA keys, and revoked keys.
+Alternately, a function can be passed in as the ``known_hosts`` argument that accepts a target host, address, and port and returns lists containing trusted host keys, trusted CA keys, revoked keys, trusted X.509 certificates, revoked X.509 certificates, trusted X.509 subject names, and revoked X.509 subject names.

-If no matching is required and the caller already knows exactly what the trusted host keys, trusted CA keys, and revoked keys should be, these three lists can also be provided directly in the ``known_hosts`` argument.
+If no matching is required and the caller already knows exactly what the above values should be, these seven lists can also be provided directly in the ``known_hosts`` argument.

-See :ref:`SpecifyingPublicKeys` for the allowed form of public key values which can be provided in these last two cases.
+See :ref:`SpecifyingPublicKeys` for the allowed form of public key values which can be provided, :ref:`SpecifyingCertificates` for the allowed form of certificates, and :ref:`SpecifyingX509Subjects` for the allowed form of X.509 subject names.

 SSHKnownHosts
 -------------